jupyter-book/thebe/docs/contribute.md

    a git tag for the version using `npm version NEW_VERSION`, e.g. `npm version 0.5.1`
 2. Push the tag to github: `git push --follow-tags`
-3. Create a release on github at https://github.com/executablebooks/thebe/releases/new; this will trigger a github action that uploads the latest version to unpkg.com/browse/thebe/.
+3. Create a release for the new tag on github at https://github.com/executablebooks/thebe/releases/new; this will trigger a github action that uploads the latest version to unpkg.com/browse/thebe/.